zprima/road-to-android/README.md

     - viewmodel
     - uistate
   - components
-- domain (optional - its the most inner layer in the clean arhitecture)
+- domain (its the most inner layer in the clean arhitecture)
   - usecase (verb in present tense + noun/what (optional) + UseCase)
-  - repository (interfaces - definitions)
+  - repository (interfaces only)
-  - model (if domain is set, you can specify models here.
-Remove then model from data)
+  - model
 - data (mid layer - it includes domain)
-  - model
   - repository (implementations of interfaces) (type of data + Repository)
   - data sources (type of data + type of source + DataSource) (NewsLocalDataSource, NewsRemoteDataSource)
     - local